denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Chapter 1: We Have Always Been Digital

+Discourse around the digital humanities needs a robust sense of the digital.
 The first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-Discourse around the digital humanities employs the term most central to its stated research program inconsistently and often without theoretical reflection.
 A case study of television motion blur (and the related "soap opera effect") undermines the initial ease with which notions of the digital are overdetermined to stand in for a range of often conflicting modalities.
-The next section deals with the analytic tradition of dissecting media into analog and digital categories (via Nelson Goodman in particular).
-My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout (by the analytical definition).
-Furthermore, digitality depends on "reliable processes of copying and preservation."
-From that insight I take it that "being digital" is not an ontological condition, but rather structure imposed from without.
-Digital being ends up being an instrumental condition imposed onto the "user" of media (and not property of the media itself), manifesting in specific technological affordances.
+The next section of this chapter deals with the analytic tradition of discussing media in terms of analog and digital representation (via Nelson Goodman and John Haugeland).
+My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout (by the formal definition).
+Furthermore, digitality depends on "reliable processes of copying and preservation," (properties that can mean something different to a philosopher than to a librarian).
+From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
+That structure is further imposed onto the media "consumer," and does necessarily constitute a property of the medium itself, manifesting in specific technological affordances.
 "Is it copyable?" becomes "can I copy it?"
 The chapter ends with a history of Morse, Hughes, and Baudot character encodings, where the dichotomy between digital and analog is superseded by the distinction between binary and plain text formats.

 ## Chapter 2: Phenomenology of a Photocopier